JosephWardDotTech/josephwarddottech.github.io/talks.md

 ***2019***

-Discussing the benefits, and drawbacks, of snapshot testing with the example of REST API tests.
+Discussing the advantages, and disadvantages, of snapshot testing with the example of REST API tests.

 ![Snapshot Testing a REST API](./assets/img/test-talks/snapshot-testing.png)